galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 ---
 path: "/docs/ecosystem/installing/k8s"
-title: "Installing the Galasa Ecosystem on Kubernetes"
+title: "Installing the Ecosystem on Kubernetes"
 ---

-The following section explains how to install a Galasa ecosystem by using the <a href="https://github.com/galasa-dev/extensions/tree/master/galasa-ecosystem-kubernetes-operator" target="_blank"> Kubernetes Ecosystem Operator</a>.
+The following section explains how to install a Galasa ecosystem by using the <a href="https://github.com/galasa-dev/extensions/tree/master/galasa-ecosystem-kubernetes-operator" target="_blank"> Kubernetes Operator</a>.
 To find out more about Kubernetes, see the <a href=https://kubernetes.io/docs/home/ target="_blank"> Kubernetes Documentation</a>.

+*Note:* If you are looking to create a local proof of concept first, you can install a Galasa Ecosystem on a Docker engine by using the [Docker Operator](ecosystem-installing).

 ## Prerequisites

 - The Kubernetes command-line tool **kubectl** must be installed on the machine that is used to deploy the operator and must be configured to point at your Kubernetes cluster.
 - You must have a Kubernetes cluster at version 1.16 or higher.
 You can check the version number by running the ```kubectl version``` command.

-*Note:* If you are deploying the operator on a cluster which does not have access to the internet, you can build and host the docker image by using the *DockerFile* in the <a href=https://github.com/galasa-dev/extensions/blob/master/galasa-ecosystem-kubernetes-operator/build/Dockerfile target="_blank"> build/DockerFile directory</a> and your own docker image registry.

 ## About the Kubernetes Operator

-If you want to try out the Galasa Ecosystem locally, use the [Docker Operator](ecosystem-installing) to install a Galasa Ecosystem on a Docker engine.

 If you want to run scalable, highly available testing for enterprise level workloads, use the Kubernetes Operator to install your Galasa Ecosystem in a cloud environment.
 Running Galasa in a scalable cloud environment, rather than on a Docker engine, means that you are not limited by the size of the virtual machine.

-Like the Docker Operator, the Kubernetes Operator installs Galasa, but it also maintains the health of Galasa and manages its lifecycle.
-If a problem arises in the cluster, the operator attempts to resolve the issue.
+Like the Docker Operator, the Kubernetes Operator installs the Galasa Ecosystem, but in addition, it also maintains the state of the ecosystem and the services it brings up.

 The Kubernetes Operator is made up of two components: the ```CustomResourceDefinition``` (CRD) and the physical operator.
 The CRD defines the Galasa Ecosystem custom resource and the operator deployment to the cluster.
 The physical operator is hosted as a deployment and is brought up as a pod.
 The pod maintains the state of the namespace and any custom resources defined within that namespace.

-For security reasons, the Kubernetes Operator is scoped to a namespace rather than cluster wide.
+The Kubernetes Operator requires a high privilege level, so for security reasons, the  operator is scoped to a namespace rather than cluster wide.
 Create your own namespace for your operator to run in and for the ecosystem to be hosted.
 Creating your own namespace avoids cross-contamination and improves security.

 ## Installing the Galasa Ecosystem in a Kubernetes cluster